keenanschott/keenanschott.com/content/posts/announcements/getting-started/index.md

 title: Getting Started
 date: 2024-06-16T15:56:00-0600
 categories:
-  - Announcements
+  - announcements
 tags:
-  - Announcements
+  - announcements
-description: |
+description:
-  An announcement regarding my blog schedule.
+  - An announcement regarding my blog schedule.
 ---

 Setting expectations is never easy.
 Regardless, starting in July, expect new blog posts on the first and fifteenth